jepegit/cellpy/docs/main_description/installation.rst

         $ conda install scipy numpy pytables

-.. hint:: It is recommended to run the command also after
+.. hint:: It is recommended to run the ``cellpy setup`` command also after
     each time you upgrade ``cellpy``.
 It will keep the settings you already have in your prms-file and, if the newer version has introduced some new parameters, it will add those too.